jthai86/AI-Agent/README.md

-Built and AI chat bot with Google Gemini
+Built an AI chat bot with Google Gemini